A calm and peaceful territory

 Vines and a wine appellation

-Also called “Porte du Périgord”, the Pays Foyen is at the heart of the AOC vineyard of Sainte-Foy-Côtes-de-Bordeaux.
-From the Middle Ages, Sainte-Foy-La-Grande enjoyed prosperity thanks to the wine trade which took place in its port located away from the city, as well as activities linked to the main local production: coopers and naval carpenters who set up their workshops along the river.
+Also called "Porte du Périgord", Pays Foyen is at the heart of the AOC vineyards of Sainte-Foy-Côtes-de-Bordeaux.
+From the Middle Ages, Sainte-Foy-La-Grande benefited from prosperity thanks to the wine trade which took place in its port located away from the city, as well as activities related to the main local production: coopers and marine carpenters who set up their workshops along the river.

 Under English domination until 1450, the wines of the area were shipped on barges to Libourne and Blaye to be loaded on ocean-going ships bound for the British Isles.